Facebook tracking pixel

 The condenser coils complete the process.
 Primarily, they release the absorbed heat outdoors.
 Because condenser coils come into direct contact with outdoor air, they face exposure to the elements and can quickly become clogged full of dirt, grime and debris, which can prevent all the coils in your unit from doing their job, making your HVAC unit less efficient at best and leading to system failure at worst.

-How to Clean Your Coils: The Basics
+How to Clean Your Coils: Steps for Cleaning Commercial HVAC Coils

 Maintaining evaporator and condenser coils in commercial units is far from straightforward and usually requires a professional’s touch.
 Some people attempt to clean their coils DIY-style using a pressure washer, but such machines can easily damage the delicate fins in the beds of your coils.
 Additionally, a pressure washer may end up just pushing dirt, grime and dust deeper into your system, causing damage in the process.
 It’s not to say that a pressure washer can’t be used to aid in the cleaning of your coils – it just means you need to know what you’re doing.